-Koheras single-frequency lasers are longitudinally single-mode and offer extremely low phase- and intensity noise levels.
-Available in the Erbium or Ytterbium wavelength ranges and with frequency conversion to many other bands.
+Koheras single-frequency lasers are longitudinally single-mode and offer extremely low phase and intensity noise levels.
+Available in the erbium, ytterbium, or thulium wavelength ranges and with frequency conversion to many other bands.

 Reliability is our highest priority and the all-fiber DFB design ensures robust and reliable operation for thousands of hours.

 Koheras lasers are extremely stable and mode-hop-free – even under changing environmental conditions.
 You can also get shot noise-limited solutions for applications demanding extra low-intensity noise levels.